baya1235/Scoring-synchronization-between-motion-and-music/README.md

 # Scoring-synchronization-between-motion-and-music
-This repository is the implementation of the following paper " Scoring synchronization between music and motion: local Vs global approaches" EUSIPCO 2024.
-Our code can reproduce the testing results reported in the paper.
+This repository contains the implementation of the methods described in the paper titled "Scoring Synchronization Between Music and Motion: Local vs Global Approaches," presented at EUSIPCO 2024.
+The code provided here enables the reproduction of the testing results reported in the paper.

-Introduction :
+# Introduction
 In the field of music and motion synchronization, understanding the alignment between musical events and corresponding motion cues is crucial.
 This repository provides a set of methods and algorithms aimed at scoring the synchronization between music and motion, exploring both local and global approaches.

-Usage :
+# Usage

 The methods presented here were tested on synthetic data